Sheds

 Professionally Built 16×24 Shed

-For a professionally built 16×24 shed featuring vinyl siding, a shingle roof, and a concrete slab foundation and floor, you can expect to pay the following:
+For a professionally built 16×24 shed featuring vinyl siding, a gable roof, and a concrete slab foundation and floor, you can expect to pay the following.
+Note the significant labor and finish costs in this high-end build:

-- Sheathing and vinyl siding materials, which start at $3 per square foot
+• Exterior Finish: Sheathing and vinyl siding materials, which start at $3 per square foot.
+Total: ~$1,150.

-- Up to $150 for hardware, including fasteners plus hinges, and a latch for the door
+• Hardware & Misc: Up to $150 for hardware, including fasteners plus hinges, and a latch for the door.

-Craftcamp’s large 16×24 shed can be used to store outdoor equipment, as a workshop, or a home office
+Craftcamp’s gable garage 16×24 shed can be used as a garage, a workshop, or a home office, as well as to store outdoor equipment

 How to Save Money on the Cost to Build a Shed